peteruhnak/git-migration/README.md

 This tool has been used in countless successful migrations, however it is possible that you will run into a very special edge case™.
 Feel free to open an issue, contact me directly, on Pharo's mailing list or Discord.

-* **corrupted MCZs** sometimes the MCZ that is on SmalltalkHub is corrupted.
+* **Corrupted MCZs:** Sometimes the MCZ that is on SmalltalkHub is corrupted.
 Although the MCZ contains a "backup" in form of a fileout, Pharo cannot actually correctly read this most of the time.
 The recommended solution is to just add the MCZ name to `#ignoredFileNames:`.
 	* ![corrupted version](figures/corrupted-version.png)
+* **Private emails on GitHub:** If you use private email on GitHub, you will need to provide your GitHub-generated alias, otherwise the push will be rejected.
+This applies only to the email of the person pushing to GitHub, not all committers.

 * performance
 	* downloading MCZs -- GitMigration is downloading *all* of your project MCZs from SmalltalkHub.
 This can take a while depending on the quality of your connection and how SmalltalkHub feels on any particular day
 	* converting (in Pharo) -- each MCZ is read from disk, parsed, and written back to disk in a different format; this can take a while for large projects